 I personally have a love-hate relationship with it.
 On the one hand, PC culture is denigrated in order to trivialize true racial and sexist bigotry.
 You can say something outlandishly offensive and shift the blame to the overly-sensitive targets who should “stop being so offended”.
 It becomes a dismissal of lived pain, boasted from the mouths of people ignorant of the experience they’re silencing.
 On the equal but opposite side is a self-congratulatory intention that jumps at the slightest offence but can’t be bothered to address the issue they’re supposedly protecting.
 Valid criticism gets demonised to support “safe spaces”.

 So where did it originate from?
-Political correctness is a descendant of cultural marxism.
+Political correctness is often attributed to what is commonly reffered to as “cultural marxism”.
 Cultural Marxism is an umbrella term and one that was coined with a purposeful negative intent.
 It has less to do with Karl Marx himself and more to do with left leaning principles to a point where most of the followers who fall under its loose term do not consider themselves marxists.
 It’s also worthy to note that Marxist ideas are very broad in spectrum due to his extensive work and are not exclusively related to his Labour Theory of Value and communism.
 It has a dual relationship, one that applies some of Marxist’s ideologies to the social sciences and the other is its conspiracy roots.
 While Marx proposed capitalism as a perpetrator for promoting inequality, cultural marxism focuses on culture as a source of these disparities.
-The origin of cultural marxism comes from the Frankfurt School which was founded in the US around the 1930s when Hitler came into power after its founders were forced to flee from Germany due to its heavy relation to communism.
-This association continued to stick in America and it was largely perceived as an infiltration into Western ideologies and a source of invasion that began with upending traditional Western values from within.
-The ultimate aim of the school is social change mainly through the notion of critical theory and conflict theory.
+The ultimate aim of this school of thought is social change mainly through the notion of critical theory and conflict theory.
 Critical theory is defined as “a social theory oriented toward critiquing and changing society as a whole, in contrast to traditional theory oriented only to understanding or explaining it”.
 Conflict theory focuses on the separation of society into social classes and proposes that the inequality faced by these classes are based on the tendencies for groups to be in conflict with each other rather than consensus.
 For example, the wealthy use their power to exploit less powerful classes in order to maintain their wealth, such as apartheid or jim crow laws that prevented social mobility to concentrate resources amongst a certain race.
 Unequal distribution of resources are therefore conflict based.
 We can basically encompass current progressive thinking into The Frankfurt School of thought.
 Think things like feminism, gay rights, multiculturalism, sexual liberation, social justice, post colonialism and of course our main topic here: political correctness.

-With the large and very faithful Bernie Sanders following, it was interesting to see socialism escape from its curse word banishment and be embraced.
 Even though the US is land of the free, total freedom of speech became a topic of controversy as the rise of PC culture came in with force and trigger warnings.
-With freedom comes responsibility and together with a past that is deeply embedded with oppression, if you have something -ist or phobic to say, you will goddamn be accountable or even shut down for it.
+With freedom comes responsibility and together with a past that is deeply embedded with oppression, if you have something -ist or phobic to say, you will be accountable or even shut down for it.

 So what is in a name?
 Will the rose still smell as sweet or is saying cripple (as opposed to differently abled) stinking up our sensitive climate?
 How much of an impact does language have on tolerance of our othered people and is this careful egg-shell language ultimately positive or detrimental?